Malin Akerman & Jack Donnelly Marry On The Beach In Mexico

 “They were both barefoot and the waves came up on the shore and got their feet wet throughout the ceremony,” an insider told E!
 News.

-“It was a brief but beautiful ceremony….
-They seemed ecstatic and blissful….
+“It was a brief but beautiful ceremony.
+They seemed ecstatic and blissful.
 They kissed over and over again.
-Malin jumped into Jack’s arms and didn’t want to come down….
+Malin jumped into Jack’s arms and didn’t want to come down.
 They seemed so excited to be married.”

 Akerman’s 5-year-old son, Sebastian, was in attendance, wearing an all-white outfit.
 He appeared very “joyful” to E‘s eyewitness, who said that his mom and stepfather “held hands with him and swung him up and down.”
 The little boy’s dad is the Billions star’s ex-husband, Italian musician Roberto Zincone, whom she was married to for six years from 2007 to 2013.